 Cabinets made of wood, laminated wood and metal can generally be repainted without difficulty.
 Laminated plastic cabinets may not accept a top coat of paint; those that can be repainted often require special paints and techniques, and results may vary.
-As long as you choose the right paint for the style of your kitchen cabinet, you can transform the look of your space and cover dull and dirty surfaces.
-If these are the problems you're facing, you'd be better off replacing the kitchen cabinets.
+If you're looking to give your kitchen a makeover without the expense of a full remodel, painting your cabinets is a great way to go.
+With the right paint and primer, you can transform the look of your space and cover dull and dirty surfaces.

 Advances in water-based paint formulas have made it much easier to use latex paint for kitchen cabinets.
 You may not need a complete kitchen remodel, but you can still improve the look of your space with a fresh coat of paint on your cabinets.
 You'll also likely have to rent spray equipment, which will increase your costs, and you'll have to mask all areas of the kitchen that could be accidentally sprayed, including countertops, cabinet interiors, and appliances, which is a time-consuming process.
 Use an oil-based primer for the first coat, then paint the kitchen cabinets with water-based latex paint without worrying about moisture absorption.